computer-science-one/cs101-book/prerequisites/typographical_conventions.md

 end
 ```

 Terminal commands in this book will appear in a similar fashion.
 The dollar sign `$` character in the following figure merely represents your shell prompt.
 You will almost never begin a terminal command with a dollar sign.
-If you wanted to type the following example command into your terminal, you'd begin by pressing the `r` key (`r` as in `ruby`).
+If you wanted to type the following example command into your terminal, you'd begin by pressing the `r` key.
+(The letter `r` corresponds to the first letter of the `ruby` program).

 ```bash
 $ ruby my_prog.rb